Where to Go On a Malaria-free Family Safari in South Africa?

 Check out our Budget Lesotho Safaris.

-Note: The Lesotho Tours are only malaria free if they do not also visit Kruger Park and Swaziland (or other malaria areas).
+Note: The Lesotho tours are only malaria-free if they do not also visit Kruger Park and Eswatini (or other malaria areas).

 National Parks in Low-Risk Malaria Areas